 Compounding the issue, the extensive use of antibiotics in agriculture and livestock for disease prevention and growth enhancement intensifies resistance by introducing it into the environment and food supply chains.
 (Bepari et al., 2023).
 These practices introduce resistant strains into the human population, compounding the AMR challenge.
-Addressing these issues in Bangladesh requires robust public health interventions, including stricter enforcement of prescription regulations, public awareness campaigns, and comprehensive antimicrobial stewardship programs tailored to the country’s socio-economic context(Ahmed et al., 2020).
+Addressing these issues in Bangladesh requires robust public health interventions, including stricter enforcement of prescription regulations, public awareness campaigns, and comprehensive antimicrobial stewardship programs tailored to the country’s socio-economic context (Ahmed et al., 2020).

-Educational initiatives that emphasize The responsible and judicious use of antibiotics is crucial in combating the increasing threat of antimicrobial resistance (AMR).
+Educational initiatives that emphasize the responsible and judicious use of antibiotics is crucial in combating the increasing threat of antimicrobial resistance (AMR).
 The World Health Organization (WHO) has consistently emphasized the significance of promoting behavioral changes to reduce the overuse of antibiotics and often inappropriate consumption of antibiotics.
 Key strategies include the implementation of antimicrobial stewardship programs, investments in water sanitation and hygiene (WASH), and the development of effective vaccines (WHO, 2015).
 Vaccines designed to combat bacterial pathogens like Streptococcus pneumoniae and Haemophilus influenzae have proven highly effective in lowering the rates of bacterial infections, thereby decreasing the demand for antibiotics (Laxminarayan et al., 2016).
 These initiatives collectively form the backbone of the global response to AMR, providing scalable and impactful solutions.

 University students, as future leaders and professionals, hold a significant responsibility in influencing antibiotic usage patterns and advocating for responsible practices.
 Studies utilizing the Knowledge, Attitudes, and Practices (KAP) model has proven effective in identifying critical gaps in understanding, fostering awareness, and encouraging responsible antibiotic use (Shahnaz et al., 2020).
 By equipping students with the necessary knowledge and skills, educational interventions can empower this demographic to act as advocates for antibiotic stewardship within their communities and professional spheres.
 Furthermore, addressing misconceptions and cultivating positive behaviors during their formative years is vital for creating a well-informed workforce capable of combating AMR.